readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

         - **Snapshotting:** The initial snapshot of the table is in progress.
         - **Snapshotted:** The initial snapshot of the table is complete.
 ReadySet is replicating changes to the table via the database's replication stream.
         - **Not Replicated:** The table has not been snapshotted by ReadySet.
-This can be because the table contains [unsupported data types](../reference/sql-support.md#data-types) or has been intentionally excluded from ReadySet replication (via the `--replication-tables` option).
+This can be because ReadySet encountered an error (e.g., due to [unsupported data types](../reference/sql-support.md#data-types)) or the table has been intentionally excluded from snapshotting (via the [`--replication-tables`](../reference/cli/readyset.md#-replication-tables) option).

         !!! info